TheArkive/ahk-pi/README.md

 ----------------------------------------------------------------
 ```

-At a minimum specify the product and the version.
-For the most part, how the script selects the EXE to use is the same a the #REQUIRES directive, so please read up on it in the docs, but there are a few differences:
+The `[product]` and `[version]` are required parameters in the `#Requires` directive.
+How the script selects the EXE to use is the same a the `#Requires` directive.

+Notes:
-* If you don't specify an exact version, the **latest version** available on the system that matches the #REQUIRES directive is used.
+* If you don't specify an exact version, the **latest version** available in the versions folder that matches the `#Requires` directive string is used.
-* AHK docs specify that including "AutoHotkey" is optional, but since this script also works with AutoHotkey_H, specifying the product is required.
-* If you don't specify a #REQUIRES directive then the selected/installed `base version` is used.
+* If you don't specify a `#Requires` directive then the selected/installed `base version` is used.
+* Usage of options will further modify how the `#Requires` directive operates.

 ## Compiling Scripts

-The #REQUIRES directive is also used to determine which compiler to use.
+The `#Requires` directive is also used to determine which compiler to use.
 The logic is the same as the section above.
-If no #REQUIRES directive is used, then the selected `base version` compiler is used.
+If no `#Requires` directive is used, then the selected `base version` compiler is used.

 ## Setting up Ahk2Exe

-`Ahk2Exe`, `mpress.exe`, and `upx` are automatically checked and downloaded when selecting to install AHK from the main script UI.

-If you want to change a version of `Ahk2Exe` in a specific version of AutoHotkey, then you can do so manually.
+All versions of AutoHotkey v1 come with a compiler (Ahk2Exe), `.bin` files, and `mpress.exe`.
+These versions of `Ahk2Exe` also work for AutoHotkey v2.
+Just copy `Ahk2Exe.exe` and `mpress.exe` from the AHK v1 compiler folder to the AHK v2 compiler folder.
+DO NOT copy the `.bin` files from the AHK v1 folder.

 The latest versions of AutoHotkey_H v1 and v2, as of this document update, both have their own separate updated compilers which contain `Ahk2Exe.exe`.

 So if you were to run all versions of AutoHotkey in parallel (in theory) your compiler setup for each version of AutoHotkey in your base folder should follow these general guidelines:

-* All AutoHotkey v1 and v2 folders should have the same latest release of Ahk2Exe.
-Only AHK v1 will have `.bin` files.
+* All AutoHotkey v1 and v2 folders should have the same latest release of Ahk2Exe, but the `.bin` files will be different.
 * All AutoHotkey_H v1 folders should have the same version compiler.
 Just replace the older compiler with the newer one.
 * All AutoHotkey_H v2 folders should have the same version compiler.
 Just replace the older compiler with the newer one.